-MANAGEMENT DISCUSSION & ANALYSIS REPORT
+MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 BUSINESS RESPONSIBILITY REPORT

-A report in terms of Regulation 34(2)(f) of the SEBI Listing Regulations on thebusiness responsibility initiatives taken by the Company is presented separately and forms part of this Annual Report.
+A report in terms of Regulation 34 of the SEBI Listing Regulations on the business responsibility initiatives taken by the Company is presented separately and forms part of this Annual Report.

-VIGIL MECHANISM/ WHISTLE BLOWER POLICY
+VIGIL MECHANISM AND WHISTLE BLOWER POLICY

-The Company has established a vigil mechanism to provide a framework for promoting responsible and secure whistle blowing and to provide a channel to the employee(s) Directors and other stakeholders to report to the management concerns about unethical behavior actual or suspected fraud or violation of the code of conduct or policy/ies ofthe Company as adopted / framed from time to time.
+The Company has established a Vigil Mechanism and Whistle Blower Policy to provide a framework for promoting responsible and secure whistle blowing and to provide a channel to the employee(s) Directors and other stakeholders to report to the management concerns about unethical behavior actual or suspected fraud or violation of the code of conduct or policy/ies of the Company.
 The details of said vigil mechanism is given in Corporate Governance Report which forms part of this Annual Report.

 NOMINATION AND REMUNERATION POLICY

-In terms of requirements prescribed under Section 178(3) of the Companies Act 2013the Nomination and Remuneration Policy inter alia providing the terms forappointment and payment of remuneration to Directors and Key Managerial Personnel isannexed to this Report as Annexure II.
+In terms of requirements prescribed under Section 178 of the Companies Act 2013 the Company has framed a Nomination and Remuneration Policy for appointment and remuneration of the Directors Key Managerial Personnel and Senior Management (the Policy).

-CORPORATE RESPONSIBILITY STATEMENT
+CORPORATE SOCIAL RESPONSIBILITY STATEMENT

-The disclosure as per Rule 9 of Companies (Corporate Social Responsibility Policy) Rules 2014 is made in prescribed form which is annexed to this Report as Annexure III.
+The disclosure as per Rule 9 of Companies (Corporate Social Responsibility Policy) Rules 2014 is made in prescribed form which is annexed to this Report as Annexure IV.